 We also never gave up on Where Is Your Toothbrush? because we continued dreaming about traveling long-term again.
 And once we started implementing what we’d termed The Location Independence Plan in order to travel again in a few years, it was time to revive this website.

 The debate how to restart our dormant travel blog was pretty short.
 We kept returning to our love of good food and gastronomical food adventures on the first trip.
 The conclusion came naturally: like our next travels, Where Is Your Toothbrush? will focus on food and drink.

 Where Is Your Toothbrush?: A travel website focusing on food and drink

 While our new, photo-centric look reflects this new focus visually, concentrating on epicurean content follows our experience of traveling and making ourselves feel at home through food.
 Though it may be a slow blog at first, with articles published once per week at the most, we will write about places through the lenses of cuisine, exploring local dishes and beverages on the backdrop of food culture.

 Why are there so many 7Eleven corner shops in Southeast Asia?
 Why did the craft beer industry arise in Bariloche, Argentina?
 Why is coffee in Cuba so sweet?

 As we eat our way through the world, we’ll look at the historic and cultural reasons behind the food and beverages we consume.
 Each restaurant review or a description of a dish will come with background information to provide some context.

 We aspire to become the guides to food and drink in various places around the globe.
-Because of our own backgrounds, we will start with Portland, Oregon, where we live; Slovakia, where I’m from, and Northern California, where Lindsay traces her roots.
+Because of our own backgrounds, we will start with Portland, Oregon, a weird little town where we live; Slovakia, where I’m from, and Northern California, where Lindsay traces her roots.

 Welcome to the new Where Is Your Toothbrush?